 Tokyo begins Olympic task of reorganising Games

-The dramatic step to shift Tokyo 2020 to next year had never before been seen in peacetime and the postponement upends every aspect of the organisation -- including venues, security, ticketing and accommodation.other-sports Updated: Mar 25, 2020 08:00 IST
+The dramatic step to shift the Olympics, never before seen in peacetime, upends every aspect of the organisation -- including venues, security, ticketing and accommodation.other-sports Updated: Mar 25, 2020 18:45 IST

-Japan Wednesday started the unprecedented task of reorganising the Tokyo Olympics after the historic decision to postpone the world’s biggest sporting event due to the coronavirus pandemic that has locked down one third of the planet.
+Japan set about the unprecedented task of reorganising the Tokyo 2020 Olympics Wednesday after making the tough decision to postpone the Games by a year as the coronavirus pandemic locks down one third of the planet.

-The dramatic step to shift Tokyo 2020 to next year had never before been seen in peacetime and the postponement upends every aspect of the organisation -- including venues, security, ticketing and accommodation.
+The dramatic step to shift the Olympics, never before seen in peacetime, upends every aspect of the organisation -- including venues, security, ticketing and accommodation.

+It is not even clear exactly when the rescheduled Games will take place.
+International Olympic Committee president Thomas Bach on Wednesday left the door open for them to be staged in the spring instead of the normal summer slot.

+“This is not restricted just to the summer months,” Bach said in a conference call.

 “It’s like taking seven years to build the world’s biggest jigsaw puzzle and, with just one piece to go, having to start again but now with less time to finish,” tweeted Craig Spence, spokesman for the International Paralympic Committee.

-It is not even clear exactly when the rescheduled Games will take place, with the International Olympic Committee saying the new date would be “beyond 2020 but not later than summer 2021.”

-Japan had always framed Tokyo 2020 as the “Recovery Games” -- a chance to show the world it had bounced back from the “triple disaster” in 2011 when a massive earthquake sparked a tsunami and the Fukushima nuclear meltdown.
+Japan has framed Tokyo 2020 as the “Recovery Games” -- a chance to show the world it has bounced back from the “triple disaster” in 2011 when a massive earthquake sparked a tsunami and the Fukushima nuclear meltdown.

+He repeated that message in a call with US President Donald Trump, in which the leaders agreed the Games would be “proof that humans have beaten the new coronavirus”, a Japanese government spokesman said.

-The Games could stand as a “beacon of hope to the world during these troubled times” and the Olympic flame “could become the light at the end of the tunnel in which the world finds itself at present”, Japan and the IOC said in their joint statement.
+The Olympic flame “could become the light at the end of the tunnel in which the world finds itself at present”, Japan and the IOC said in a joint statement.

 - ‘Way bigger than me’ -